 2017-09-01 - Notice to Exporters - Sugar Confectionery and Chocolate Preparations, Processed Foods, Dog and Cat Food for Export to the European Union and its Member States (Items 5206 to 5208 on Canada's Export Control List) - SER-208

-Weekly utilization tables are available for CETA origin quotas where export and import permits are available on a first-come, first-served basis:
+Weekly utilization information for CETA origin quotas where export and import permits are required: